 As part of our work to research the Shubenacadie River and surrounding areas, a Mi'kmaq Ecological Study was conducted for Alton.
 A 2012 update to the study built on the original findings from 2007.

-Alton supported a third-party review of the science behind the project.
+Alton participated in a third-party review of the science behind the project.
 The company that conducted the review was retained by the Kwilmu’kw Maw-klusuaqn Negotiation Office (KMKNO) on behalf of the Assembly of Nova Scotia Mi’kmaq Chiefs in the negotiations and consultations among the Mi'kmaq of Nova Scotia, the Province of Nova Scotia and the Government of Canada about Alton.
 The review focused on assessing potential impacts of the proposed project on fish and fish habitat of the Shubenacadie Estuary.

 Studying the Shubenacadie River